rschristopher/rschristopher.github.io/src/pow/sovereignty/index.md

 ## Bitcoin's Promise

 Bitcoin's proof-of-work hashing is a ruthless, zero-sum competition where miners vie to validate blocks, enforce the supply cap (securing your wealth from inflationary theft), prevent abuse like double-spends, all through sheer computational power.
-Yet, without joining this fray, your sovereignty remains incomplete -- reliant on anonymous miners for finality and security.
+Without joining this fray, your sovereignty remains incomplete -- reliant on anonymous miners for finality and security.
 Recognize this gap to claim full sovereignty.

 You broadcast transactions via wallets or block explorers, truating miners to incorporate them into the blockchain.
 Absent your own hardware, the network's aggregate hash rate performs the work -- proving work at escalating difficulties, adjusting every 2016 blocks to maintain ~10-minute intervals, all while you stand outside the arena.